Torah Code Basics

 caf vav vav yud dalet yud tet (14/58)

 So without more than 1 computer pass through Torah (an unwrapped search) there are, in 304,805 letters of Torah, 22 possible matches for an axis term.
 With a wrapped search there are 116 possible matches.
 Usually I look for an axis term to be 8 letters long.
-7 is OK especially when there is a relatively low frequency letter like tet, but to find a 7-letter key term term that has a letters like tetsamech or zayin is extremely rare.
-Likewise, to put COVID-19 first and expect to find a 10-letter Hebrew word like EBRAHIMI is basically unheard of.
+Eight is OK especially when there is a relatively low frequency letter like tet, but to find a 7-letter key term that has a letters like tetsamech or zayin is extremely rare.
+Likewise, to put COVID-19 first and expect to find a 10-letter Hebrew word like one spelling of EBRAHIMI is basically unheard of.
 Results for key words that are not axis terms are generally as follows:

 3 letters – too short and easy to find.
 Rarely of great value unless at skip +1 and with rare letters.